Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 The small but picturesque Greek waterfalls in the area add a beautiful touch to the already magical landscape of these popular baths in the region of Edessa.

-An area protected by the Natura 2000 Programme, the Nemouta Waterfalls are located over 5000 meters high, in the Peloponnese, near Arcadia, on the Erymanthos River.
+The Natura 2000 Programme protects the surrounding area; the Nemouta Waterfalls are located over 5,000 meters high in the Peloponnese, near Arcadia, on the Erymanthos River.

-A fantastic destination for all the family, perfect for a picnic or a laid-back adventure, the area is also popular with experienced hikers and climbers.
+These incredible waterfalls are a fantastic destination for all the family, perfect for a picnic or a laid-back adventure; the area is also popular with experienced hikers and climbers.

-It can be accessed quite easily through a dirt road ending at the bridge over the river; once there, a path along the river banks takes you directly to the waterfalls.
+It has easy access through a dirt road ending at the bridge over the river; once there, a path along the river banks takes you directly to the waterfalls.

 Best waterfalls in Greece - Waterfalls

-The Edessa Waterfalls are among the most spectacular ones you will find in Greece, not far from Loutra Pozar, always in Macedonia, and not more than two hours from Thessaloniki.
+The Edessa Waterfalls are among the most impressive waterfalls you will find in Greece, not far from Loutra Pozar, always in Macedonia, and not more than two hours from Thessaloniki.

-In fact, the Karanos Waterfall, which is 70 meters high, is the highest of the Greek waterfalls in the area… and in the whole country!
+In fact, the Karanos Waterfall, which is 70 meters high, is the highest waterfall in Greece.
+That’s right, not just in the area… but the whole country!

-But that is not the only place to visit; there are other gorgeous waterfalls in this region and an amazing lush park surrounding the whole area.
+But that is not the only place to visit; other gorgeous waterfalls in this region and an amazing lush park surround the whole area.

 Families with kids will undoubtedly find that the nearby Water Museum and Aquarium are two entertaining spots that shouldn’t be missed when visiting Edessa.